SplineSketch: Even More Accurate Quantiles with Error Guarantees: Description of SplineSketch

-Throughout the execution of the algorithm $\tau_1$ and $\tau_{k}$ are always set to be the minimum and the maximum item in the stream, respectively.
-This makes the first bucket special as its counter only stores the frequency of $\tau_1$.
+Throughout the execution of the algorithm, we ensure that no bucket is empty and that $\tau_1$ and $\tau_{k}$ are always set to be the minimum and the maximum item in the stream, respectively.
+The latter makes the first bucket special as its counter only stores the frequency of $\tau_1$.

-We also maintain a buffer of size $O(k)$ that we use for faster processing of incoming items, i.e., low average update time, and one auxiliary bit-array of length $k$ for ``protected thresholds'' (Sec.~\ref{sec:consolidate}).
+We also maintain a buffer of size $O(k)$ that we use for faster processing of incoming items, i.e., low average update time, and one auxiliary bit-array of length $k$ for ``protected thresholds'' (Section~\ref{sec:consolidate}).
 After processing the whole input, the buffer is merged into the buckets and the auxiliary bit-array can be discarded.
-We maintain two invariants: All bucket counters plus the number of items in the buffer sum up to $n$ and no bucket is empty.
+We ensure that all bucket counters plus the number of items in the buffer sum up to $n$.

 \paragraph{Insertion and initial buckets.} When a new element arrives, we first put it in the buffer.
-When the buffer gets full, we execute the consolidate method (Sec.~\ref{sec:consolidate}) that may change bucket thresholds and merges the buffer into buckets.
+When the buffer gets full, we execute the consolidate method (Section~\ref{sec:consolidate}) that may change bucket thresholds and merges the buffer into buckets.
 The only exception is the first time when the buffer gets full.
-In that case, we simply sort it, pick the first and then every $\approx (n-1) / (k-1)$-th item, selecting $k$ items as the initial thresholds, and set counters $b_i$ to exactly the number of items in the corresponding buckets.
-Since no item has frequency greater than $(n-1)/(k-1)$, these selected items are distinct and every bucket is nonempty.
+In that case, we simply sort it, pick the first and then every $\approx n / k$-th item, selecting $k$ items as the initial thresholds, and set counters $b_i$ to exactly the number of items in the corresponding buckets.
+Since no item has frequency greater than $n/k$, these selected items are distinct and every bucket is nonempty.
 For the pseudocode of the bucket initialization, see Algorithm~\ref{alg:initBuckets}.

-\paragraph{Query.} For a rank query at a threshold $\tau_i$, we return the sum of the counters up to the $i$-th, i.e., $\sum_{j=1}^i b_i$.
+\paragraph{Rank query.} For a rank query at a threshold $\tau_i$, we return the sum of the counters up to the $i$-th, i.e., $\sum_{j=1}^i b_j$.
 For $x$ strictly inside the $i$-th bucket, i.e. $\tau_{i-1} < x < \tau_i$, we use an interpolation method to estimate the rank of $x$; note that this works no matter whether $x$ appeared on input or not.
-The purpose of using a suitable interpolation is to get much better error in practice, while not affecting the worst-case bounds (see Sec.~\ref{sec:theory}).
+The purpose of using a suitable interpolation is to get much better error in practice, while not affecting the worst-case bounds (see Section~\ref{sec:theory}).

 Specifically, we use a monotone variant of the Piecewise Cubic Hermite Interpolating Polynomial (PCHIP)~\cite{fritsch.butland:1984:siamj.sci.andstat.comput., fritsch1980monotone}, which is an interpolation method that constructs a continuous function by fitting cubic polynomials between data points.
 Unlike standard cubic spline interpolation, PCHIP adjusts the first derivatives at each data point to preserve the shape and monotonicity of the original data.
 For an introduction in greater detail, including the formulas for the interpolation, see \cite{Wong2020splines}.
 Since the ranks of the input items are non-decreasing, preservation of monotonicity makes PCHIP suitable for our application.